pxai/fjs/document/content/functionaljs.md

 const div = curriedHTML("div")(false);
 ```

-So… immutability, pure functions, composition and currying.
+So… immutability, pure functions, composition, and currying.
 They are useful concepts on their own.
 But when we combine them together we can build great things.
-And for functional programming, these are definitely the building blocks that we will use.
+And for functional programming, these are the building blocks that we will use.

 # Sample Applications